5jt/dyalog-cookbook/manuscript/18 GUI.md

 | [;2] | The value of that name |

-After `Init` runs the `n` namespace does not yet contain any GUI controls but it does contains some variables that will define certain properties of the GUI:
+After `Init` runs the `N` namespace does not yet contain any GUI controls but it does contains some variables that will define certain properties of the GUI:

 ~~~
-      n.∆List
+      N.∆List
  InputFont                         #._MyApp.MyApp.GUI.InputFont
  ∆Buttons
  ∆H_Gap                                                      10